One to many: comparing single gravitational-wave events to astrophysical populations: Bayesian model comparison

 Unlike the heuristic fraction, the Bayes factor is an explicit comparative measure between two models -- the original uninformative prior, $U$, and the new informative one, $A$.
 By comparison with Eq.~(\ref{eq: Bayes factor}), we see that the heuristic fraction $f_A(R)$ in Eq.~(\ref{eq: heuristic fraction}) has the form of a Bayes factor with $p(\vec{\theta}|\vec{d},U) / \pi(\vec{\theta}|U)$ replaced with the indicator function $\mathcal{I}(\vec{\theta},R)$.
 To be valid, this would require the posterior $p(\vec{\theta}|\vec{d},U)$ to have no support outside the region $R$ and be equal to the original prior $\pi(\vec{\theta}|U)$ inside $R$.
 One case this holds is when the posterior only recovers the prior and the region $R$ is selected as the entire prior volume -- but this is clearly not true in general.
 Equation~(\ref{eq: heuristic fraction}) also has the form of an evidence as in Eq.~(\ref{eq: evidence}) with the likelihood $\mathcal{L}(\vec{d}|\vec{\theta})$ replaced with the indicator function (also an invalid approximation).
 One could therefore consider the relative fraction

 as this is a comparative measure that has a similar interpretation to the Bayes factor with a natural scale: $\mathcal{F}_{A/U}(R) > 1$ ($< 1$) implies $A$ is favoured (disfavoured) with respect to $U$ over the heuristically chosen region $R$.
 However, this relative heuristic fraction still suffers from the other issues enumerated in Sec.~\ref{sec: Heuristic approximation}.
+We consider a simple example and compare the heuristic fraction, the relative fraction, and the Bayes factor in Appendix~\ref{sec: Simple example}.